Aalayamani: Plot

-Thyagarajan (Sivaji Ganesan) is a lonely rich bachelor, subjected to a deep-seated trauma from having witnessed the death of a childhood playmate, caused by his possessiveness.
+Thyagarajan "Thyagu" is a lonely rich bachelor, subjected to a deep-seated trauma from having witnessed the death of a childhood playmate, caused by his possessiveness.
 This is recurring theme in Thyagarajan's life, leading to disastrous results.

 The movie begins with an imposing bell being rung, a voice narrates the story of a poor man, Arumugam Pillai, who was about to commit suicide on the death rock, but was stopped by the sound of the divine bell from the temple.
 He decides to take another chance with his life and soon he becomes a rich man and his son is none other than Thyagu, our hero!

-Thyagarajan meets and becomes close friends with a virtuous man Sekhar (S. S. Rajendran) and there is a well grown sense of mutual admiration and fondness amongst the friends.
-Sekhar and Meena (B. Saroja Devi) are in love and Sekar promises he will ask her hand in marriage.
-Unbeknownst to both of them, Thyagu comes across Meena, whose father (Nagayya) works in Thyagu's estate and impressed by her vivacity, Thyagu falls head over heels for her.
+Thyagarajan meets and becomes close friends with a virtuous man Sekhar and there is a well grown sense of mutual admiration and fondness amongst the friends.
+Sekhar and Meena are in love and Sekar promises he will ask her hand in marriage.
+Unbeknownst to both of them, Thyagu comes across Meena, whose father Muthaiah Pillai works in Thyagu's estate and impressed by her vivacity, Thyagu falls head over heels for her.
 This has all the makings of a typical love triangle.

-Meena has a sister, Pushpalatha, who falls in love with the villain's (M. R. Radha) son who demands a large amount in dowry.
-Nagayya is unable to rustle up the requisite cash and is now in the doldrums concerned about the fate of his elder daughter's marriage.
+Meena has a sister, Pushpalatha, who falls in love with the villain Aatkondan Pillai's son who demands a large amount in dowry.
+Muthaiah Pillai is unable to rustle up the requisite cash and is now in the doldrums concerned about the fate of his elder daughter's marriage.
 Thyagu comes helping with the cash and they are wedded.
 Shortly thereafter, Thyagu proposes to marry Meena and sends Sekhar as his messenger.

 Except Sekhar and Meena, to their obvious shock and despair, it looks to the rest of the relatives that Thyagu and Meena are a pair made for each other.
 Sekhar, realising the extent of love and the depth of feelings of Thyagu asks Meena to forgo their feelings and that she should go ahead and marry Thyagu.
 The family members of both the families get together and agree to the arrangement.
 By this time, Thyagu, injured in a serious accident loses the use of both his legs and ends up being a cripple for life.
 The loyal partner Meena pitches into the effort to care for Thyagu and spends all her time caring for him.

 Sekhar can't forget Meena and tries to be close with her, while she honours her commitment to Thyagu and keeps Sekhar at a distance.
-Thinking Sekhar as a single, Prema (C. R. Vijayakumari), daughter of the villain, expresses her feelings for Sekhar and he fails to respond in kind.
+Thinking Sekhar as a single, Prema, daughter of the Aatkondan Pillai, expresses her feelings for Sekhar and he fails to respond in kind.